-In a small water reserve in allotment 48B, parish of Campbelltown, about half way between Franklinford and Campbelltown, is a gas vent from which a known for ma prospector.
-Y in constant ag of boiling.
-It dents, but the grass, but som consists of Ordistance are st direction, and at the Hepbur

-The vent i

-A sample a contained 99.3 in the efferves in a more acce aerated water, It has no relat the presence of
+In a small water reserve in allotment 48B, parish of Campbelltown, about half way between Franklinford and Campbelltown, is a gas vent from which a known for ma prospector. v in constant ag of boiling. dents, but the grass, but som consists of Ore distance are su direction, and at the Hepbur The vent i covered ridge A sample of contained 99.3 in the efferves in a more acce aerated water.
+It has no relat the presence of TERTIAR The magnes rimu, is the er south side and Marsh-road. post-Newer Bas ed pools in the sht of evidence of the decomhc alluvial deated origin. f the gas, but is taking the on is, when it a well-devised failed to show .

-TERTIAR

-The magnes rimu, is the ex south side and Marsh-road. post-Newer Bas ed pools in the tht of evidence of the decombe alluvial detected origin.